New York’s vaccine czar called county officials to gauge their loyalty to Cuomo amid sexual harassment investigation

 New York City public advocate Jumaane Williams said Cuomo’s tactics of using fear to govern largely worked because “retribution was very harsh if you crossed him.
 People were very concerned.”

-But now, he said, “You’re seeing some of the fear starting to crumble.
+But now, he said, “you’re seeing some of the fear starting to crumble.
 So when you have that stripped away, you don’t have a lot to back you up.”

 A spokesman for Cuomo did not respond to a request for comment on the governor’s reputation for exacting retribution.